 Are you getting ready to start your last year of school?
-For many high school seniors, the start of the new school year also marks the official start of the college application process.
-While students should begin planning and research as early as 9th and 10th grade, there are many 12th graders who may just be diving in now.
+For many high school seniors, the new school year also marks the official start of the college application process.
+While students should begin planning and researching early, there are many seniors who are just now diving in.
+Good news!
+It’s OK!

-With early application deadlines just around the corner (November 1st and 15th), Dr. Katherine Cohen, CEO and founder of IvyWise (www.IvyWise.com) and LinkedIn Higher Ed Expert, urges late-starting seniors to do these three things right away:
+With early application deadlines just around the corner (November 1 and 15), Dr. Katherine Cohen, founder of IvyWise (www.IvyWise.com) and LinkedIn Higher Ed Expert, urges late-starting seniors to do these three things now:

 Senior year of high school can be overwhelming for many students.
-It’s often the most rigorous year academically, and the college application process has gotten a lot more complex since mom and dad applied.
+It’s often the most rigorous year academically.
+Also, the college application process has gotten a lot more complex since mom and dad applied.
 It’s important to create a college application checklist and calendar with key dates now so that you don’t miss any important deadlines.
-Be sure to include due dates for early and regular applications at each school to which you’re applying, standardized test dates — and registration deadline dates — as well as deadlines to apply for scholarships and financial aid, as well as deadlines for school projects, mid-terms and final exams.
+Be sure to include due dates for early and regular applications at each school to which you’re applying, standardized test dates — and registration deadline dates — as well as deadlines to apply for scholarships and financial aid.
+Don’t lose sight of deadlines for school projects, mid-terms and final exams.
 Make sure to get everything on you calendar and check it daily.

 Most selective colleges and universities require one to three recommendation letters with a student’s application, usually from a guidance counselor and at least one teacher.
 If you haven’t done so already, identify two 11th grade teachers who know you well — not just the ones who gave you the easy “A” — and ask them to write a letter of recommendation immediately.
-Teachers receive many